ismawno/onyx/README.md

 - [tinyobjloader](https://github.com/tinyobjloader/tinyobjloader): Library for loading `.obj` models.
 - [vulkit](https://github.com/ismawno/vulkit): A Vulkan library I have developed.

+## Known bugs

+Sometimes, in very rare occasions, the framework (and thus the whole program) may experience a crash (segfault) when shutting down the application.
+I have seen this only happen in release/distribution builds, where optimizations are on and debug symbols are rarely enabled.
+I did manage to catch the crash with the debugger once.
+I even thought I knew what was happening and added a fix, but it didn't work...
+The crash happens at the last call to `vkDeviceWaitIdle()`, which is called by the `Onyx::Core::Shutdown()` method.
+As it only happens on program shutdown, it should not affect the user experience in any way.
+It does annoy me that the application may not exit gracefully sometimes, but I have decided to leave it as is for now.

 ## Building

 The building process is straightforward.
 Create a `build` folder, `cd` into it, and run `cmake ..`.
 All available Onyx options will be displayed.